lindelius/php-jwt/README.md

 /**
  * You can access the claims as soon as you have decoded the JWT.
- * But, NEVER trust the JWT until you have verified it, though!
+ * However, NEVER trust the JWT until you have verified it!
  */
 $isAdmin = (bool) $decodedJwt->admin;